 You can tell if you have mice in your attic by the following signs:

-- If you hear scurrying or scratching
+- If you hear scurrying sounds or scratching noises

 - If you see mouse hallways (1″ to 2″ deep) in your insulation